sf-wdi-24/modules/week-11-front-end-frameworks-and-mobile/day-04/drill/readme.md

 # <img src="https://cloud.githubusercontent.com/assets/7833470/10899314/63829980-8188-11e5-8cdd-4ded5bcb6e36.png" height="60"> Interview Workshop: Tech Vocab

 Today we're mastering basic vocabulary and speaking about code in a simplified manner.
-We'll start by breaking up into pairs and take turns speaking about code using simple terms.
+We'll start by breaking up into pairs and taking turns speaking about code using simple terms.

 An example of how we'd vocalize code, let's try and explain some code from <a href="https://gist.github.com/kgates-github/4695492" target="_blank">this example of solutions to Pascal's triangle</a>.